miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part1.md

   ))
 ```

-4. Some extra configuration is needed for the reactive mongo library to know how to connect to your local Mongo database.
-Add the following to application.conf and adding in the name of your app where highlighted:
+4. Some extra configuration is needed for the reactive mongo library to know how to connect to your local Mongo database and to give it a name.
+Add the following to application.conf and adding in the name of your app:
 ```
-appName = "replace-your-app-name-here"

 mongodb {
-  uri = "mongodb://localhost:27017/"${appName}
+  uri = "mongodb://localhost:27017/replace-with-your-app-name-here"
-  channels = 5
-  failoverStrategy = {
-    initialDelayMsecs = 100
-    retries = 10
-    delay = {
-      function = fibonacci
-      factor = 1
-    }
-  }
 }
 ```
 5. Run tests again and check everything is working okay